 There are a variety of ways to implement skills workshops.
-Local library or recreation programming can be leveraged by adding specialized active transportation workshops, kids' camps, bike rodeos, or fitness classes, or by including cycling or hiking as a theme or aspect of a broader program.
+Local library or recreation programming can be leveraged by adding specialized AT workshops, kids' camps, bike rodeos, or fitness classes, or by including cycling or hiking as a theme or aspect of a broader program.

 A local businesses or other organization could also be contracted to deliver skills workshops - the B!KE organization in Peterborough offers mobile workshops and could bring this service to Kawartha Lakes.
 Workshops can be done on a variety of topics and be done in varying lengths and for people of varying skill levels and demographics.
 The format of these workshops can be flexible and coordinated.
-An example if leveraging farmers markets to provide repair offerings on behalf of the City.
+More formal programming can be explored by the City if there is interest in bringing a CANBike program to one of the local schools or community centres.